Archan6el/NSA-Codebreaker-2025-Writeup/Task7.md

 This looks to be super interesting, and can be a potential RCE.
 It loads a JAR file and instantiates a class.
 If we can control what JAR is loaded, we can have a class that executes code on instantiation (basically has code that runs or calls a function in the constructor or in a static block), and can essentially run whatever we want

-So our next step is to find where this `a` function is called, and see if we can somehow control what JAR file is passed in
+So our next step is to find where this `Q3.d.a` function is called, and see if we can somehow control what JAR file is passed in

 We can find the code in a separate package, `D3`, in the `j` class